Paul Rudd (DJ): 2019–present

 In March 2019, it was announced that Rudd would be DJing for The Warner Leisure group at the opening of Studley Castle after a £50 million refurbishment.
 It reopened in April 2019 as their 14th hotel in the Warner collection and Rudd performed along with Pixie Lott, Lemar, Beverley Knight, Gareth Gates, Matt Cardle and The Feeling.

 He released a 'Greatest Hits' album on 14 October 2018.
 It was titled To Be Continued as Rudd had recently said in the press that he was already writing new material.
 He was then seen posting images on Instagram in early 2019 of studio writing sessions with vocalist Rachael Hawnt and Amanda Wilson with whom he had previously worked in 2013.

 Rudd released a new track, the first solo single in 3 years on 27 October 2019 titled 'Eagles Fly'.
 Released through Globotracks and Believe Digital worldwide.

 It was announced that Rudd will DJ and support for P&O's newest and largest cruise ship for the UK market - MV Iona at its launch called IONAFEST in July 2020 along with a host of stars including Gary Barlow, Pixie Lott, Clean Bandit and Jo Whiley.

+It was announced in March 2026 that Rudd will be the new host of the Global Dance Top 20 Radio Show by WARM (World Airplay Radio Monitor), weekly distributed by Syndicast and with the listings appearing weekly on the Billboard_charts.